What are the rules for an ‘Attorney for the Child’ in New York?

 To look at it another way: your lawyer doesn’t spend much time talking to your kids because your lawyer wants to know what you want… not what the kids want.
 Same with an AFC.
 They might think that they can get good information by talking to your child in a neutral place (like school), or by talking to teachers or health care providers.
 AFC’s are given broad access to your child by the law and the Courts.
 The AFC’s access comes without your assistance, influence, or permission… and parents hate it.
 AFC’s are issued court orders allowing them to go to the child’s school for meetings with the child and whoever else might be helpful… teachers, counselors, school psychologists.

 As a parent, you might not like the authority and influence an AFC wields.
 Try to keep your distaste to yourself.
 An AFC is the only lawyer in chambers without an agenda tied to the equitable distribution of assets.
-Judges tend to trust AFC’s because (for starters) the judge appointed them, and because the AFC isn’t pursuing money.
+Judges tend to trust AFC’s because (for starters) the judge appointed them, and because the AFC is only interested in the welfare of your child.
 That is why getting on the bad side of an AFC is like getting on the bad side of a judge… it can only hurt you.

 If an Attorney for the Child has been appointed in your case, and if you need representation of your own, contact us to schedule a meeting.
 We charge a flat rate for initial consultations so that we can meet, discuss your case, and talk about a strategy.
 (585) 204-7330